yashksaini-coder/sample-codechatter/README.md

-# Sample-CodeChatter: Python/Flask
+# CodeChatter v2: Python/Flask

-CodeChatter is an advanced Flask-based application that harnesses the power of the Groq API to provide intelligent coding assistance.
+CodeChatter v2 is an advanced Flask-based application that harnesses the power of the Groq API to provide intelligent coding assistance.
 This versatile tool offers multiple AI model selections, enabling developers to leverage artificial intelligence for various coding tasks, including code completion, debugging, and optimization.

 | **Category**| **Technology**|
 |--------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|